ttsibrova/raylib_tetris/README.md

 ### Internal tools
 * Instrument for generating sprites out of raylib primitives.
 It's also used for aligning UI on a canvas.
-* Simple customazible and re-usable menu
+* Simple customizable and re-usable menu
 * Layered input system - allows change keymappings for specific screen easily
 * Animation tools